cjacker/opensource-toolchain-ch32v/README.md

 If you want to learn more about it, please refer to http://www.wch-ic.com/products/categories/47.html?pid=5.

-These MCUs use a private debugging protocol named 'RVSWD' and requires a special (but not expensive) usb adapter named 'wchlink'. it implemented in WCH forked OpenOCD with 'wlink' interface.
+These MCUs use a private debugging protocol named 'RVSWD' and requires a special (but not expensive) usb adapter named 'WCH-LINK'. it implemented in WCH forked OpenOCD with 'wlink' interface.
 At first, the WCH forked OpenOCD is close source and only provide binaries compiled for Windows and Linux by MounRiver Studio (an IDE based on eclipse for CH32V developent).

 Recently (2022-03), the private forked OpenOCD (ver 0.11.0-dev) is opensourced by request from opensource developers (https://github.com/kprasadvnsi/riscv-openocd-wch).